QuantEcon/lecture-python-advanced/source/rst/BCG_incomplete_mkts.rst

 conditions equal to the big :math:`K`, big :math:`B` at the big :math:`C`\ ’s that appear in the pricing functions, then

-- households’ Euler equations are satisfied if little :math:`c`\ ’s are equated to  Big C’s
+- consumers’ Euler equations are satisfied if little :math:`c`\ ’s are equated to  Big C’s

 - firms’ first-order necessary conditions for :math:`k, b` are